Frazer Solar GmbH v. Government of Lesotho

 In September 2018, Frazer Solar GmbH (FSG) of Germany signed an agreement with the Government of Lesotho (GOL) to develop a major solar and energy efficiency project with financing from the German government via development bank KFW.

-This led to a legal dispute between Frazer Solar and the Government of Lesotho which eventually went to arbitration in December 2019.
+This led to a legal dispute between FSG and the GOL which eventually went to arbitration in December 2019.
 FSG prevailed in the arbitration and was awarded €50 million plus costs and interest in January 2020.
 GOL neither participated in the legal process nor did they honour the award.
 In May 2021 FSG began seizing GOL’s assets.

 Frazer Solar's Position: